Jackson Pro Plus Series Dinky MDK HT7 STN

 Pickup Configuration: H-H (2x Humbucker)

-Full, warm sound with strong mids and highs and pronounced sustain.
+Full tone with strong mids and pronounced sustain.

 With premium features for highly technical playing, layered sound and an ergonomic design, the all-new Jackson Pro Plus Series Dinky MDK HT7 SN offers the ultimate high-performance experience for the modern guitarist.